Ford Motor Company (US)

 However that performance was dwarfed by 2011's results.
 Revenues rose by a further 13% to $136.3bn, while net income soared to a spectacular $20.2bn.
 However, the largest chunk of that profit was generated by the release of a $12.4bn provision against deferred tax assets.
 Excluding that adjustment, operating profit rose by 6% to $8.8bn.
 For 2012, group revenues slipped back to $134.3bn while net income plunged to $5.67bn as a result of a new tax provision.
 Excluding special items, operating profit was just under $8.0bn.
 In 2013, the group championed one of its best results in years, with total revenues rising 13% to $146.9bn, while net income jumped 26% to $7.16bn.

-Mark Fields, previously EVP & president, Americas, was promoted to the role of group COO in 2012, making him the likely successor to Alan Mulally, who is expected to retire in 2014.
+Mulally is widely regarded to have fixed Ford's many problems during his tenure as CEO, and steered the group back to health.
+However, he will step down in July in 2014, to be succeeded by Mark Fields, previously group COO.
 Other senior executives include Robert Shanks (EVP & CFO), John Fleming (group EVP, global manufacturing & labour affairs), Bernard Silverstone (group EVP, chairman & CEO, Ford Credit), Joe Hinrichs (group E VP, & president, Americas), David Schoch (group VP & president, Asia Pacific), Stephen Odell (group EVP & president, Ford EMEA), John Lawler (VP, Ford China), Bennie Fowler (group VP, global quality & new model launch), Raj Nair (group VP, global product development) and J Mays (group VP, design & chief creative officer).

 Jim Farley was poached from Lexus USA in 2007 to head North America marketing and is now group EVP, global marketing, sales & service.
 He also has overall responsibility for the Lincoln brand.
 Other senior officers include Ken Czubay (VP, US marketing, sales & service, North America), David Mondragon (general manager, US marketing), Matt VanDyke (director of global Lincoln marketing, sales & service), Murat Yalman (director, global product marketing & insights), Susan Venen Bock (US media manager & global agency management), Keith Koeppen (manager, US marketing communications), Ginger Kasanic & Mary Ellen Abraham (experiential marketing managers) and Lisa Mancuso-Horn (global advanced product marketing & strategy manager).
 Roelant de Waard is VP, marketing, sales & service at Ford of Europe.